mallahyari/mallahyari/README.md

 ### Hi there! 👋, I am Mehdi,
 ----
 I am an AI research scientist and a full-stack machine learning engineer.
-Currently working as a Priciple Research Scientist at <a href="https://www.workhuman.com">Workhuman</a>.
+Currently working as a Staff Machine Learning Enginner at <a href="https://underdogfantasy.com/">Underdog Sports</a>.

 - I work on Machine Learning, Natural Language Processing (NLP) and end-to-end machine learning system design.
 - I like data visualization and creating interactive data viz, dashboards and custom visualizations.